ewjoachim/procrastinate/CONTRIBUTING.rst

 .. code-block:: console

-    $ docker-compose exec procrastinate pytest  # Test the code using the docker image
+    $ # Test the code using the docker image's python interpreter
+    $ docker-compose exec procrastinate pytest

 To look at coverage in the browser after launching the tests, open the generated webpage in the repository: